Packages

 1.3.0

-7. object CalendarIntervalType extends CalendarIntervalType with Product with Serializable
+7. case object CalendarIntervalType extends CalendarIntervalType with Product with Serializable

 Annotations